sksundaram-learning/tanuki/README.md

 * ImageMagick
     - See the development setup docs in the `magick-rust` project.

 Once the above prerequisites are installed, some configuration may be necessary.
 In particular, the path to the incoming assets and the destination for the stored assets should be configured for your system.
-This is done for the two applications (`tanuki_backend` and `tanuki_incoming`) using a configuration file named `user_env.confg`, located in each of the application source directories (`apps/tanuki_backend` and `apps/tanuki_incoming`).
-The contents of these files will look something like this:
+This is done for the two applications (`tanuki_backend` and `tanuki_incoming`) using a single configuration file named `user_env.confg`, located at the base of the source tree.
+The contents of this file will look something like this:

 ```
 {assets_dir, "/Users/adam/testing/assets"}.